Appreciation for future generations

 |

-organic play areaWe intend to complete our children's organic play area for May 2020, by enlarging and grassing the existing three spiral play mounds, installing fallen trees around them for children to play imaginatively, and we hope to install a sandpit with shade for little ones in the same area.
-All of which should provide great fun with little cost to the environment and we hope the next generation will enjoy playing in nature and grow up to take care of it.
+organic play areaWe are continuing to build on being child-focused with the addition of a treehouse, fallen trees and clearing den areas in our spinneys for children to discover and encourage imaginative play.
+Our children's organic play area continues to evolve; each year the spiral mounds are enlarged and reseeded, and new play shelters are created by Jasper installing fallen trees around them.
+All of which should provide great fun with little cost to the environment, and we hope the next generation will enjoy playing in nature and grow up to take care of it.

 |